Abed5/17-game-soccer-data-analysis/README.md

 5, 4:8:5 ...

-## Analyzing Ratios in Soccer Match Outcomes
+## Note
-One noteworthy aspect highlighted in this summary is the intriguing resemblance between the overall ratio and the modal frequency of the 1:2:X ratios.
+The overall ratio and modal frequency of the 1:2:X ratios